 You actually have some choices in how speedy or patient you want to be in Say No!
 More.
 At one point in the game, I was forced into politely accepting an invitation to lunch in the park with my co-workers, which was a rare exception.
 One of the first yes’s in my entire session.
 It turns out to be really pleasant and amusing part of the game.
 This doesn’t have to be a carnival bullseye game, you can take your time and listen to every request if you want, or you can spam NO in a whirlwind of collapsing co-workers.

 Say No!
 More goes beyond some conceptual project though.
 The creators took this idea to the top.
 When you fight your way through several tiers of management, things just get more and more ridiculous in the best way.
 The “Say Yes!
 More” gameshow competition has a notable twist.
-Even when characters are being so absurd or straight-up annoying, the game stays fresh and overlooks nothing in the intern’s domination at all costs.
+Even when characters are incredibly absurd or annoying, the game stays fresh and overlooks nothing in the intern’s domination at all costs.
 And when things start to get heavy, the strongman motivational speaker from your cassette deck tells you all the way to say no and take names!

 I’m not going to jump out of the self-marketing charade and say I know all about this or anything because it is surely an exaggeration of many workplaces–to an extent.
 But I am familiar with the experience of working somewhere and morale being undervalued.
 I love Office Space, Fight Club, and similar films quite a bit.
 Some jobs can be a dull grind unless you have some narrative keeping your brain occupied.
 Most people can’t afford the luxury of saying “no!” to their overseers though, which is why these stories and games are, in one way, therapeutic, and fairly popular.